monsoonmaelstrom/book2/book2.md

 “Can you check outside the door?
 See if there are clean clothes?”

 “You think Alex left clothes?”
-Liam asks.
+Liam queries.

 “Maybe.
 That’s why I want you to check,” I say with raised eyebrows.